ur5us/insomnia.rest/content/blog/progress-report-3.md

 Last month I set three goals for myself and failed to meet all of them.
 I failed to **launch Teams and reach $100 MRR**, didn't **publish content once a week**, and didn't **start reacting to more actionable metrics**.
-I _did_ make a sizable dent in all of these but more important things distracted me from completing them, leaving me to believe that the goals set could have been better chosen.
+I _did_ make a sizable dent in all of them, but more important things came up and prevented their completion.

 This month I chose only important and achievable goals.
 Here's what I plan to accomplish in January.